Call for Makers World Maker Faire 2017

 Select an entry form from blue boxes below that best fits your participation in Maker Faire.

 You may fill out more than one entry form.
-Upon submitting your application, you will be sent a link to the new Maker Admin Tool.
+Upon submitting your application, you will be sent a link to your Maker Faire Portal.
 This tool allows you to edit and manage your completed entry form(s).

 An all weekend exhibit to show-off your project(s), to demo or discuss how you made them, and to inspire people to make (includes Individuals, Groups, Schools, Non-Profits and Commercial Makers – more details below.
 Crafters intending to sell products click here.)